Systemism

 While the former is commonly referred to as "reductionism", in contra-distinction to the "holism" of the latter, both are related as being kinds of reduction, requiring a narrowing of perspective and a denial of systematic relations.

-What delineates levels of analysis may be determined by a specific domain of inquiry, with many levels lying either side of the given macro
+by a specific domain of inquiry, with many levels lying either side

 level.